 Best for Small Businesses : QuickBooks

 If you run a small business, you might have attempted to run both your personal and business finances through one expense tracker app.
-This leads to messy reporting, unclear results and trouble understanding what is going on with both sides of your financial life.
+This leads to messy reporting, unclear results, and difficulty understanding what is going on with both sides of your financial life.
 Plus, blurring your finances between personal and business can lead to problems with taxes and might harm your personal finances if your business is ever sued.

 The original version allowed for manual expense tracking only, though the newer update allows you to automatically import expenses from a linked bank account as well.
 It isn’t perfect for everyone, but if you want to start budgeting and need help getting the process moving, YNAB is likely a good fit for your needs.

 How much money do you have to spend this month at coffee shops?
 How about on clothes?
 Most budgeting and expense tracking apps are designed to tell you what happened after you spend your money.
-Level Money takes a different approach and offers spending forecasts and suggestions to keep you from going overboard on your next visit to the mall, or Amazon, or wherever else you like to spend money.
+Mvelopes takes a different approach and offers spending forecasts and suggestions to keep you from going overboard on your next visit to the mall, or Amazon, or wherever else you like to spend money.